Review of Civil Litigation Costs: History

-The senior judiciary were concerned about the cost of civil justice in England and Wales, in particular because the costs were often disproportionate to the issues, and in late 2008 the Master of the Rolls, Lord Clarke of Stone-cum-Ebony asked Lord Justice Jackson to conduct a review into civil litigation costs.
+The senior judiciary were concerned about the cost of civil justice in England and Wales, in particular because the costs were often disproportionate to the issues, and in late 2008 the Master of the Rolls, Lord Clarke of Stone-cum-Ebony, asked Lord Justice Jackson to conduct a review into civil litigation costs.
 The review became known as the Jackson Review.

 It commenced in January 2009 and took about a year to complete, a preliminary report being published on 8 May 2009.
-On 14 January 2010, Jackson published the final report to the new Master of the Rolls, Lord Neuberger.
+On 14 January 2010, Jackson presented the final report to the new Master of the Rolls, Lord Neuberger.

 Assessors

-Jackson was assisted in his work by a panel of assessors comprising:
+Jackson was assisted in his work by a panel of assessors, comprising: